ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/README.md

 ![Triple wave spring cased](https://github.com/user-attachments/assets/069078c1-d465-4ff1-9506-faa30e755196)

-The feel of the wave spring mouse is different to the normal TPU 'spring' version.
+The feel of the wave spring mouse is different to the normal TPU 'spring' version but closer to the original normal spring version.
 It is easier to move lateraly without accidentaly rotating at the same time.
 Is it too easy to move?
 That would be up to the individual.
 It seemed too sensitive in 123Design but I had never used a spacemouse with that program before but it is fine with Fusion and On-shape.
+I did turn down the sensitivity through the 3DConnexion menu.

 I sized the wave spring straight from the CAD design, so the knob is at the correct height for the case.
 It would be relatively easy to create other sizes, if needed, and all the separate components are available in the design file to make your own.